NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 * Modify `name` field in the JSON to match your model
 * Modify `request_body` field to match your model's JSON body for the REST request

-If using [NVIDIA NIM APIs](https://build.nvidia.com) search and navigate to the model you want to use then copy paste request into the above mentioned JSON.
+If using [NVIDIA NIM APIs](https://build.nvidia.com) search and navigate to the model you want to use then copy/paste the request into the above mentioned JSON.
 For example, when selecting [llama-3_1-70b-instruct](https://build.nvidia.com/meta/llama-3_1-70b-instruct) the completion code in Python looks like this:

 ```python
 completion = client.chat.completions.create(